allo-media/tech-blog/_posts/2018-02-05-chaining-http-requests-in-elm.md

         }
 ```

-That's for sure much more code than with the JavaScript example, but don't forget that the Elm version renders HTML, not just logs in the console, and that the JavaScript code could be refactored to look a lot like the Elm version.
+That's for sure more code than with the JavaScript example, but don't forget that the Elm version renders HTML, not just logs in the console, and that the JavaScript code could be refactored to look a lot like the Elm version.

 As always, an [Ellie](https://ellie-app.com/7Q9svdqRGa1/3) is publicly available so you can play around with the code.